TerribleCoding/AnySection/README.md

 A button for getting back to the main page is provided on every profile page, directly below its title.

+The equations page is intuitive to use: clicking the shape from the list on the left makes the math for that shape visible.
+Some other extra features from MathJax library are also available when right-clicking on a equation, like the ability of zooming the expression or copying the LaTex string for further use.

 ## Known bugs and issues

 #### Ellipse perimeter not exact